docupike/docs/docs/user/usecases/rights-assignment.md

 ---
 title: Rights assignment
-description: How to assign Rights to different user groups
+description: How to assign rights to different user groups
 lang: en
 ---